aouriri/UTRGV_metadata/dublincore.md

  * subproperty of [relation](#relat-id) (element) and [relation](#relatt-id) (term)
 * <a name="contributor" id="contrt-id"></a>**contributor:** an entity responsible for making contributions to the resource.
  * subproperty of [contributor](#contr-id)
-* **coverage:** the spatial or temporal topic of the resource, spatial applicability of the resource, or jurisdiction under which the resource is relevant.
+* <a name="coverage" id="covert-id"></a>**coverage:** the spatial or temporal topic of the resource, spatial applicability of the resource, or jurisdiction under which the resource is relevant.
  * subproperty of [coverage](#cover-id)
 * **created:** date of creation of the resource.
  * subproperty of [date](#date-id) (element) and [date](#datet-id) (term)